satyakees/FaultNet/README.md

 1. VNet original
 2. VNet custom modification
 3. UNet-Res1
 4. UNet-Res2

-The current best model in this repo (unet_res1) siginificantly outperforms the original Wu model and a standard (and mod Vnet model in terms of iou on the test set.
+The current best model in this repo is (UNet-Res1) siginificantly outperforms the original Wu model and a standard (and mod Vnet model in terms of iou on the test set.
+The unreleased model UNet-Res2 is **SOTA** for the test-set, but code not released.
+See next section for model details and IOUs.

 <p align="center"><img width="80%"  src="images/iou_comparison1.PNG" /></p>